Jurek-Raben/DawProject-Tool/README.md

 macOS and Linux users use the `./build_for_mac_linux.sh` script.
 Might need a chmod +x first.
 Windows users can test the same script, which should work in Windows 11 at least.

-You can also decide to build a bunch of binary vst-tools that I've lamely coded in Rust.
+You can also decide to build the binary vst-tools by yourself.

 These tools try to circumvent the current limitations of the Renoise API.
 The VST2/VST3 tool will give detailed infos for a given plugin path.
 If you want to use those via the tool settings, you will have to build these as first step with `./build_vst_tools.sh`.